MurrayIII/UnicodeMathML/README.md

 * Settings options to define the display characters for ⅅⅆⅇⅈⅉ and ⊺.
 * The Alt+Enter hot key and Demo mode cycle through the Examples.
 The space key pauses/resumes the Demo mode.
 When paused, the left/right arrow key displays the previous/next equation.
 Clicking on the Demo button starts/stops the demo mode.
 * Pasting MathML into the input text area passes the MathML to the renderer, and converts the MathML to UnicodeMath, which it displays in the MathML output window.
-* Unicode numeric fractions like ⁵⁶/₆₂₅ are converted into standard fractions.
+* Unicode numeric fractions like ⁵⁶/₆₂₅ are converted into 2D inline fractions.
-* Math speech is added with support for some intent attributes, e.g., derivatives and intervals.
+* Math speech is added with support for some intent attributes, e.g., derivatives, n-ary elements, and intervals.
-* Nemeth math braille support is added.
+* Nemeth math braille output is supported by a Braille menu button and by Alt+b
+* Unicode TeX output is supported by a TeX menu button and by Alt+t
-* Editing and formula autobuildup is supported in the output window provided native MathML rendering is active (not MathJax).
+* In-place editing and formula autobuildup is supported in the output window provided native MathML rendering is active (not MathJax).
 The typography is not up to MathJax and the UI needs more polishing.
 * The input and output windows have multilevel undo executed by Ctrl+z.
 Input window has redo executed by Ctrl+y.
 * Edit-selection enclosure operators (Ⓐ for anchor, Ⓕ for focus) have been added to UnicodeMath that map to the MathML selection attributes selanchor and selfocus.
 This enables the current output-window selection to be represented and undone.
 Selection attributes are needed for accessible editing and for the output undo facility which represents previous editing states using a stack of UnicodeMath strings.
 * Formula autobuild-up tests have been added in testmml.js
-* Unicode TeX output is supported by a TeX menu button and by Alt+t
 * Ctrl+c and Ctrl+x copy MathML for selected output-window nodes to the clipboard.
 Ctrl+x then deletes the selection.
 If the selection is collapsed (insertion point), the whole math zone is copied.
 The result can be pasted into Word via Ctrl+v.
+For the most faithful copy into Word, use Ctrl+Shift+c, which creates MathML that Word understands better, e.g., uses mfenced instead of an mrow.
 If the MathJax display mode is enabled, only Ctrl+c is supported and it copies MathML for the whole math zone.
 * Ctrl+v pastes MathML (in text/plain slot) at the current output-window selection
 * Initial drag and drop capability copies the current output-window selection to the drop target
-* Help button pops up help for app
+* Help button launches a help page
 * Shade MathML argument containing the insertion point
 * Eliminate more superfluous mrows and support mrow-like elements, such as math and msqrt, with multiple children without an enclosing mrow
-* Implement Tab hierarchy for Tab navigation since there are so many button elements.
+* Implement a Tab hierarchy for Tab navigation since there are myriad default tab stops
-* Replace many var declarations by set or const.
+* Support simplified OfficeMath math paragraph using an mtable

 ## MathML intent-attribute support:
 * Derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.